STEP 1: WHAT'S BUSINESS OPERATIONS ALL ABOUT?

 Because Business Operations is so focused on solving specific problems, I recommend training programs that emphasize case-based learning.
 In other words, instead of just learning theoretical business frameworks (e.g., how to analyze competitors), you learn them in the context of a real-world problem.

-As such, I'm a fan of the Management Consulting Project Essentials course on Udemy.
-Not only does it cover just about every key BizOps skillset from structuring a problem to presenting findings, but it does it all through a case-based methodology - just like you'd get at a top business school.
+As such, I'm a fan of the Entire MBA course on Udemy.
+Not only does it cover just about every key BizOps skillset from financial modeling to presenting findings, but it does it all in the context of launching and growing a business - just like you'd learn at a top business school.
 The only difference is that this course does it for about 1/1000 the price of an MBA... :)